mercs600/ha-adb_service/README.md

 # ADB SERVICE
-*** please notice that is still in the development phase

 ADB Service allows you to interact with your decoder device.
 I tested it with ADB NCP4740SF - [WIFI PREMIUMBOX+](https://ncplus.pl/oferta/dekodery/wifi-premiumbox).
 If you have different type of ADB decoder, you can check if my solution works to you and let me know.